web3/web3.js/packages/web3-eth-tx/README.md

 This is a sub-package of [web3.js][repo].

-`web3-eth-tx` contains a [@ethereumjs/tx](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/tx) wrapper class and transaction realted utils.
+`web3-eth-tx` contains a [@ethereumjs/tx](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/tx) wrapper class and transaction related utils.

 ###### Get it from the NPM Registry